PavelDoGreat/Laws-of-Universe/README.md

 _To experience each other they separate into infinite stories with a desire to become one.
 Together they create different worlds, they make rules of existence and design how they look like according to the role they are playing._

 His love for mystery is the cause of birth for unlimited souls.
-A soul has no beginning of its existence.
 We are all a small tiny part of the same infinite light and it is God that plays through us and experience everything.

 God acts independently from souls while He is the supersoul of everyone and represents our true self.
 He is a person just like we are and He has a beautiful consort.

 Because every soul needs its own reality, each have its own mysterious half.
 The halves truly are only meant for each other and their union is eternal. _While you may not believe that you have your perfect half, I will help you to understand that it is real and explain how to find each other in second chapter._

+___Are desires of every soul is God's desire, how does He choose what we want?___ The answer is similar to a free will question.
+Because God is always focusing on mysterious love, every desires arise from there and they are all love in nature.
+Even desires that are "bad" and wants to destroy reality has an opposite ones that wants to play a hero to save the world, it is still love. _Second chapter will explore this idea further._

+_There is Heaven that is full of light and no shadows.
+There is Cosmos where everything is possible and any desire can be fulfilled but shadows exist there too._

+## Heaven

-There are 3 types of places in heaven.
-In each, God takes different form and personality according to the nature of a place.
+There are 3 types of places in Heaven.
+In each, God takes different form according to the nature of a place.
 You can notice that copies of these places exist on Earth too and inside of every human.

 <!-- She expands to infinite realities while keeping all her glories. -->